Heard that Summer Sonic is THE hottest event in Kansai? It is—and not just because it’s held in mid-August, which is known to be

 Yeah, there’s merchandise to be had, but it’ll cost you.
 Budget at least ¥3,000 for a t-shirt, and buy it when you arrive—they sell out fast, leaving only stacks of sweat towels for sale.
 If you’re going to splash out on a shirt, make like the other festivalgoers and don it for the day.
 CDs and all the rest can be left for hometime.

 Next, festival fuel.
 You can take in bottles of water (no, not vodka; it’s gotta be H20), as long as they’re plastic.
 Pack a few, because it’s sweltering and mostly outdoors.
-Food-wise, you can smuggle in a rice ball or two (we can’t guarantee they won’t make you munch ’em before you enter the venue though), or buy nosh from the myriad vendors on the day.
+Food-wise, you can try to smuggle in a rice ball or two (we can’t guarantee they won’t make you munch ’em before you enter the venue though), or buy nosh from the myriad vendors on the day.

 Getting to Summer Sonic in Osaka